-On October 21, 1993, The Times published “Resistance remains to protecting gay students”, an editorial written by Lisa Kosan in support of The Gay and Lesbian Student Rights Bill, civil rights legislation I was working on at the time to protect LGBT students in Massachusetts public schools
+On October 21, 1993, The Times published an editorial in support of The Gay and Lesbian Student Rights Bill, civil rights legislation I was working on to protect LGBTQ students in Massachusetts public schools.

 BOSTON – Two teen-agers – one in jeans and a blue windbreaker, the other in jeans and a brown shirt – lean over a marble railing here at the Statehouse.
 They try to get a better view of the speaker one floor below.